 Does Surfshark offer a free trial?

 Surfshark typically offers a 30-day money-back guarantee rather than a traditional free trial in many regions, giving you a risk-free window to test the service.
 Availability may vary by platform or region.
-Hoxx vpn edge extension

 What makes Surfshark reliable compared to other VPNs?

 Reliability comes from a combination of strong encryption, a no-logs stance, a broad feature set MultiHop, NoBorders, Camouflage, RAM-only servers in many locations, unlimited devices, and solid app quality across major platforms.
 While no service is perfect, Surfshark provides a well-rounded package that works well for most users.
+Is cyberghost vpn trustworthy 2026

 If you want the latest up-to-date details, I’d recommend checking Surfshark’s official site for current server counts, supported protocols, and any new security audits.
 Also, keep an eye on independent reviews for fresh testing data, as VPN networks continue with new features and patches.